 Joynt’s Clinical Neurology (available in the Gainesville Neurology Library and on CD on the residents’ computer in Gainesville)

-You may also find the Neurology Handouts and Cases on StudyCore or the textbook and notes from your Neuroscience course especially helpful.
+You may also find the textbook and notes from your Neuroscience course especially helpful.
 We want you to excel in this area so if you are feeling underprepared or overwhelmed, let us know!
 We are here to help.

-The final grade of the Neurology Clerkship Program is determined by the outcomes of these four sections: Core Competency Evaluations, Portfolio Compilation, NeuroCaRE and Medical Knowledge Examinations.
+The final grade of the Neurology Clerkship Program is determined by the outcomes of these five sections: Core Competency Evaluations, Bedside Skills Exam, Portfolio Compilation, NeuroCaRE and Medical Knowledge Examinations.

 Students with Professionalism concern will achieve a maximum grade of B+.